- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 Strategies to reduce the risk of bacterial resistance include:

-- Using the antibiotic consistently as prescribed
+- Using the antibiotic only as prescribed and for the shortest period of time

 - Using antibiotics with low rates of resistance